 Network recommendations are described in Table 3.
 In addition, all the usual rules for proper network configuration apply to PS Series arrays.
-For more information about network requirements, see the Dell EqualLogic Configuration Guide at http://en.community.dell.com/techcenter
+For more information about network requirements, see the Dell EqualLogic Configuration Guide on the Dell TechCenter website at en.community.dell.com/techcenter/storage/w/wiki/2639.equallogic-configuration-guide.aspx.